-In December 2008, 48% of all faculty and staff responded to a survey focused on commuting habits and attitudes toward alternative vehicles.
+In December 2008, 48 percent of all faculty and staff responded to a survey focused on commuting habits and attitudes toward alternative vehicles.

-A national instrument, the Noel-Levitz Student Satisfaction Inventory was used along with a Berea-specific survey to assess a wide array of areas on campus.
-In 2008, Berea students were more satisfied with almost every area of college life compared to students at other four-year private colleges and with Berea students from five and ten years ago.
+A national instrument, the Noel-Levitz Student Satisfaction Inventory, was used along with a Berea-specific survey to assess a wide array of areas on campus.
+In 2008, Berea students were more satisfied with almost every area of college life compared to students at other four-year private colleges and with Berea students from 5 and 10 years ago.

 Berea College alumni are asked to complete the ACT national comprehensive questionnaire two years after graduation.
 Included here is a summary of the latest administration.
-The alumni response rate for this latest administration was 31%.
+The alumni response rate for this latest administration was 31 percent.

 Included here is a summary for the latest administration of the NSSE to Berea College first-year and senior students.
 Also, you will see comparative graphs illustrating selected 2003 and 2007 survey results.

-The African American student enrollment at Berea College has risen to 17%.
-Graduation rates for African American students and other domestic students is nearly identical.
-A special study was conducted in Spring 2003 to address what attracts African Americans to Berea and helps retain them on a predominantly “white” campus.
+The African-American student enrollment at Berea College has risen to 17 percent.
+Graduation rates for African-American students and other domestic students is nearly identical.
+A special study was conducted in Spring 2003 to address what attracts African-Americans to Berea and helps retain them on a predominantly “white” campus.
 This site contains a brief summary of the study, the methods and instruments used, and detailed results.